-If the mediation doesn’t result in an agreement, the parties still have options and we’ll look at these too.
+If the mediation doesn't result in a legally binding agreement, the parties still have options and we'll look at these too.

-If you're a law graduate, a trainee in a firm or a professional looking to get a rapid understanding of how commercial mediation is used to achieve cost efficient results for parties in dispute then this commercial mediation insight course will give you the foundations you need in just two hours.
+If you're a law graduate, a trainee in a firm or a professional looking to get a rapid understanding of how mediation is used to achieve cost efficient results for parties in dispute then Mediator Academy is the place to start.
+Whether you're looking for a concise introduction to mediation or a full accredited training programme, Mediator Academy cover all bases.

 In the pre-mediation stage, the mediator is selected by the parties, usually with the help of their lawyers.
 The date and venue for the mediation will be arranged, and the mediator will receive some initial information about the dispute.